galetaire/spahousing/pages/posts/price.md

 # Interpretation and observations

-The chart from above shows the average annual house price in Spain.
-A couple of observations:

-- **Observation A**: The price of housing is constantly rising due to inflation, a consequence of current monetary policy.
-- **Observation B**: The uptrend in prices is however cyclical, with moments of expansion and recession.
-- **Observation C**: The cycles are visible if we look at the real price (inflation-adjusted).
-It allows us to see clearly, for example, the real-estate bubble from the early 2000s.
+The prices are constantly rising due to inflation, a consequence of the current monetary policy.
+The uptrend is however cyclical, with major expansions and minor regressions.
+The cycles are visible if we look at the real price (inflation-adjusted).
+It allows us to see, for example, the real-estate bubble from the early 2000s.

 # (b) Quarterly evolution of housing prices